 But before the excitement gets to your head, have you thought about what you are going to wear?
 Several things will influence the type of clothing you wear on a deer hunt.

 First is the geographical location where you will be hunting.
 A hunter in Georgia will not wear the same clothing as a hunter up in Iowa.
-Second is the type of season, and third is the time within that hunting season.
+The second is the type of season, and the third is the time within that hunting season.

 As you prepare for the upcoming season, here is all you need to know about what to wear deer hunting.